iamtheyammer/gam-cros-win-wrapper/README.md

 ## Contributions
 Always welcome!
 Submit a pull request!

+I bet that [these](https://github.com/iamtheyammer/gam-cros-win-wrapper/tree/master/docs) docs will help you write for this as I've made many more than one class and plenty of methods.

+Thanks for your help!

 ### A little more information about my versioning and updating system
 When a new version is pushed out, three things must be at least checked.
 - Software.cs: